-To help businesses during the COVID-19 pandemic and during the easing of the nationwide lockdown, Surrey Fire and Rescue Service (SFRS) suggests the following should be considered as a priority.
+To help businesses and schools during the COVID-19 pandemic and during the easing of the nationwide lockdown, Surrey Fire and Rescue Service (SFRS) suggests the following should be considered as a priority.
 This guidance is only valid for the duration of the current situation after which it should be disregarded.

 Fire risk assessments